 You can’t really go wrong with ExpressVPN – they have more than 2,000 servers around the world, their speed is top-notch so Netflix streaming is usually a joy, and they support Netflix Geo-Unblocking in four countries (as of now) – The United States, Canada, United Kingdom and the Netherlands.

 So why are they in second place, after their big rivals, NordVPN?
-Simply because they’re more expensive.
+Simply because they’re often more expensive (though that sometimes changes with specific deals and offers).
 The best deal is the annual plan, where you pay for 12 months in advance.
-It then comes down to £6.33 per month.

 Also, keep in mind that you can only use ExpressVPN on up to 3 devices at the same time – so if you have a big family, you’ll need to pay more (or look elsewhere).